proxima-one/prefix-value-queue-go/README.md

 In this library we use concept called Group.
 It's how you split transactions in independent (in terms of calculating prefix data) groups.

-If we calculate prefix trading volumes, our Groups will be different tokens, so we can use `TokenId` as `GroupId` here.
+If we calculate prefix trading volumes, we probably want to count trading volume of each token independently so our Groups can be different tokens, and we can use `TokenId` as `GroupId` here.

-And if we calculate NFT's owned by some account our groups are different accounts so `GroupId` can be `AccoundId`.
+And if we calculate NFT's owned by some account our groups will be different accounts so `GroupId` can be `AccoundId`.

 ### Transaction
-Transaction implements the next interface:
+Transaction must implement the next interface:
 ```
 type Transaction interface {
     GetId() string